 \subsection{Game-Theoretic Motion Planning}

-Game-theoretic planning has become increasingly popular in interactive robotics domains like autonomous driving \cite{schwarting2019pnas, fisac2019hierarchical, wang2021game, so2022mpogames}, drone racing \cite{wang2019dars, spica2020real}, and shared control \cite{music2020haptic} due to its ability to model influence among multiple agents.
-One crucial axis in which prior works differ is in the way that they model the robot's uncertainty regarding other agents' objectives, dynamics, and state at each time.
-Methods which assume no uncertainty in the trajectory game model (perhaps taking the most probable hypothesis as truth) result in the simplest game formulations, and have been explored extensively \cite{fridovich2020efficient, le2022algames, di2019cdc, di2020first, zhu2022sequential, mehr2023maximum}.
-However, in real-world settings it is unrealistic to assume that a robot has full certainty, especially with respect to other player intents.
+Game-theoretic planning has become increasingly popular in interactive robotics domains like autonomous driving \cite{sadigh2016planning, fisac2019hierarchical, so2022mpogames}, drone racing \cite{spica2020real}, and shared control \cite{music2020haptic} due to its ability to model influence among agents.
+A crucial axis in which prior works differ is in the modeling of the robot's uncertainty regarding other agents' objectives, dynamics, and state at each time.
+Methods which assume no uncertainty in the trajectory game model (e.g., taking the most probable hypothesis as truth) result in the simplest game formulations, and have been explored extensively \cite{fridovich2020efficient, le2022algames, zhu2022sequential, mehr2023maximum}.
+However, in real-world settings it is unrealistic to assume that a robot has full certainty, especially with respect to other agents' intents.
 Instead, robots will often maintain a probability distribution, or ``belief,'' over uncertain aspects of the game.

-There are several ways in which such a belief can be incorporated within the trajectory game.
+There are several ways in which such a belief can be incorporated in a trajectory game.
 On one hand, the robot could simply optimize for its expected cost under the distribution of uncertain game elements.
-We refer to this as a ``static uncertainty'' approach since the game ignores the fact that as the game evolves, agents could gain information leading to belief updates \cite{le2021lucidgames,laine2021multi,tian2022safety}.
+We call this as a ``fixed uncertainty'' approach, since the game ignores the fact that as the game evolves, the robot could gain information leading to belief updates \cite{le2021lucidgames,laine2021multi,tian2022safety}.
 While these methods do utilize the robot's uncertainty, they often lead to overly conservative plans because the robot cannot reason about future information that would make it more certain (i.e., confident) in its decisions.